 If you are currently in a down turn this is what I would focus on.

 1) Expand your reach if what you have always done to find work is not working do something different.
 If you are a freelancer, then sign up with new agencies, new websites & go to new networking events.
+There are so many virtual networking events, many of them free.
+It is probably easier than ever to network in fact.
 Tell your existing network that you have availability for work immediately.
-Dont let pride stand in the way of making that call.
+Don't let pride stand in the way of making that call.